todorvlaev/theme-outpost/README.md

 ![Outpost theme](screenshot.png)

 ## Install
-To use this theme, simply copy the git URL when creating a new theme on Micro.blog.
+To use this theme, simply install it through the plug-in gallery on Micro.blog.

 ## Help
-If you're having issues or seeing any bugs, [let me know](https://hey.mikehayn.es/contact/) and I'll do my best to address them ASAP.
+If you're having issues or encountering bugs, [let me know](https://hey.mikehayn.es/contact/) and I'll do my best to address them ASAP.